aileot/nvim-thyme/REFERENCE.md

 Note: Unlike the rollback system for compile error, `nvim-thyme` does _**not** provide any rollback system for nvim **runtime** error._
-Such a feature should be achieved independently of a runtime compiler plugin.
+Such a feature should be realized independently of a runtime compiler plugin.

 ## Functions